remindmodel/remind/tutorials/06_Advanced_ChangeInputs.md

 Unfortunately, this does not work for archives that were created using a [portable unaggregated collection (puc)](https://pik-piam.r-universe.dev/articles/madrat/madrat-puc.html).
 If the diagnostics.log file has an entry looking like this under "Current madrat configuration", the archive won't be suitable for the script: `cachefolder -> "/p/tmp/benke/.Rtmp/RtmpU9rYHO/file25418fd5e15/puc"`

 **Option 2**: If you need a cache file for every single intermediate step executed during input data generation, you might want to generate your own cache from scratch.
-To do so, follow the steps 2) and 3) under [How to update input data](#how-to-update-input-data), but make further adjustments to the `start.R` script:
+To do so, follow the steps 2) and 3) under [How to update input data](#how-to-update-input-data), but make further adjustments:

-- Make sure your own madrat settings are used: `cachetype <- "def"`
+- Make sure your own madrat settings are used in `config/default.cfg`: `cachetype <- "def"`
 - Adjust your madrat settings to read from / write to your own cache folder instead of the shared default cache.
-If you are not using an empty folder, make sure to disable forcing cache use: `setConfig(forcecache = F, cachefolder = "[PATH/TO/YOUR/CACHE]")`
+If you are not using an empty folder, make sure to disable forcing cache use: `setConfig(forcecache = F, cachefolder = "[PATH/TO/YOUR/CACHE]")` (insert this line in `run_preprocessing.R` after the libraries have been loaded)
-- Set a development suffix to distinguish your own input data version from other versions: `dev <- "my-personal-cache"` (optional)
+- Set a development suffix in `config/default.cfg` to distinguish your own input data version from other versions: `dev <- "my-personal-cache"` (optional)

 After input data generation succeeded, you can download your cache folder from the path you set in your madrat config and use it as your local cache.